chrisjackson-pellicle/PAV/README.md

 ## Intergenic regions reports

-Note that the database of coding regions used in the intergenic analyses is derived the genomes in the [`/data/order_genomes`](https://github.com/chrisjackson-pellicle/PAV/tree/main/plastid_annotation_validator/data/order_genomes) folder.
+Note that the database of coding regions used in the intergenic analyses is derived from the genomes in the [`/data/order_genomes`](https://github.com/chrisjackson-pellicle/PAV/tree/main/plastid_annotation_validator/data/order_genomes) folder.
 These genomes can have mis-annotations, leading to **spurious detection of genes in the intergenic regions of your genomes**.
 For example, if an `rrn23` annotation in the reference database has a 5' termini that was incorrectly extended in to upstream intergenic sequence (e.g. `NC_036304`), `rrn23` may be reported in the homologous intergenic region of your genome.
 This is a limitation of the reference database, and will be improved in future releases.

 ## Using existing Genbank files with `pav check`